spdx/spdx-spec/docs/conformance.md

 with the associated evidence.

-Conformance to the Build profile compliance point only entails support for the Core profile.
+Conformance to the Build profile compliance point only entails support for the Build and Core profile.

 This compliance point facilitates interchange of the build information produced by tools supporting SPDX.